Net Metering & Solar Rates

-- If you are a solar industry professional and want more in depth information about the settlement, please click to our Settlement Details page (coming soon).
+- If you are a solar industry professional and want more in depth information about the settlement, please click to our Settlement Details page.

-- remain in their respective rate classes and not be subject to additional fees or charges that non-solar customers don’t see as well
+- Not be forced to pay any additional fees or charges that non-solar customers don’t pay as well

 Level 1- Residential and small commercial

 - $60 Application fee, non-refundable